MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-966-Public-Housing-Lease-Grievance-Procedure/subpart-A-Dwelling-Leases-Procedures-Requirements/section-966.4.md

 (B) Failure to fulfill household obligations, as described in paragraph (f) of this section;

-(ii) Being over the income limit for the program, as provided in 24 CFR 960.261.
+(ii) Being over the income limit for the program, as provided in 24 CFR 960.507.

+(iii) No longer meeting the restrictions on net assets and property ownership as provided in § 5.618 of this title.

-(iii) Other good cause.
+(iv) Other good cause.
 Other good cause includes, but is not limited to, the following:

 (A) Criminal activity or alcohol abuse as provided in paragraph (1)(5) of this section;